mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 I admit this won't affect your life as a Java programmer, but I thought it was an interesting situation which has come about through quite normal bureacracy.

 Tonga is a testing framework which is used at Oracle to run some tests of JDK functionality, both Oracle-proprietary and open.
-As is normal in testing code, there is a dependency from the test code itself on the framework.
+As is common in testing code, there is a dependency from the test code itself on the framework.
 Unfortunately Tonga contains some licensed (non-Oracle) code which Oracle is not able to distribute.
 So, in fact _Oracle maintains some closed tests of open functionality_.
 Of course this looks rather inefficient, and indeed Oracle engineers are rewriting these tests and contributing them to OpenJDK (TODO: Any evidence of this?!).
 The result should be more reliable code and less overhead for JVM engineers.

 Oracle also maintains some vulnerabilty tests internally which will hopefully be moved to the [OpenJDK Vulnerability Group](http://cr.openjdk.java.net/~mr/ojvg/) (once it exists).

 ## Summary

 As I said at the start, it seems like a popular move for Oracle to contribute to open-source.
 And I think the JDK features I've written about here will be welcome additions that people can use for free, as well as it being good to remove some confusion about what is the difference between Oracle and Open JDKs.
 There will still be an OracleJDK, for the purposes of offering commercial support, but it will be the exactly same functionally as OpenJDK.
 The other, even larger change to Java which was announced at the same time was the change to a 6-monthly release cycle.
 As features are not committed to a release until they are ready, they must be held in a branch which increases the testing burden on engineers and their testing infrastructure.
 So I think that stopping carrying proprietary extensions to OpenJDK will be helpful for the smoothness of the new release cycle too.

 Every JDK engineer I spoke to is proud of their work, and everyone is happy to be able to have it more widely used.
 I hope that the developers among you who target the JVM get a chance to try these new features as they arrive.